Original Research

 In health care, the terms privileging and credentialing are often used interchangeably.
 Although they are related processes, they are distinct.
 Credentialing is the process of evaluating a provider’s background (including education, qualifications, procedural skill sets, and experience) to determine suitability for practice.[2]
 It usually involves submission of relevant documents to the credentialing body (in BC, the College of Physicians and Surgeons of British Columbia) to determine suitability for practice.
 Privileging is the process of granting permission to health care providers to perform discrete procedures within a given jurisdiction or facility based on clinical skills and experiences.
 In BC, privileging is the responsibility of regional health authorities.[3]
 In short, credentialing establishes qualifications, whereas privileging establishes the specific clinical activities that can be undertaken.
 In this study, participants spoke to the privileging process in BC.

 Although the general structure of physician privileging is relatively homogeneous across Canada, from documentation requirements to the stepwise progression of applications through governing bodies, many of the specifics are province or territory dependent.
 For example, in Alberta, as of July 2023, the relevant medical director is tasked with approving privileging applications to streamline the process.[4]
 Across Canada, the number of discrete steps in the application process ranges from a facility-only application (Alberta and Ontario) to a single province/territory-wide application that covers all facilities or regions (Yukon, Northwest Territories, and Nova Scotia).[5,6] Of note, Saskatchewan’s application requirements vary: in the urban regions of Regina and Saskatoon, applications are vetted by the health region, but in rural areas, the application is facility specific.
-Nova Scotia and Saskatchewan have amended processes to facilitate locum applications for privileges by granting temporary privileges while awaiting formal review to negate delay to practice or by reducing the number of approvals required to grant privileges, respectively.[7,8] Other provinces require locums to apply for privileges in the same manner as other physicians, but temporary privileges are not granted while awaiting decision.
+Nova Scotia and Saskatchewan have amended processes to facilitate locum applications for privileges by granting temporary privileges while awaiting formal review to negate delay to practise or by reducing the number of approvals required to grant privileges, respectively.[7,8] Other provinces require locums to apply for privileges in the same manner as other physicians, but temporary privileges are not granted while awaiting decision.
 Currently, BC is the only province that uses provincial privileging dictionaries.
 However, the College of Physicians and Surgeons of Alberta refers medical directors to BC’s PPPDs for “guidance on standard benchmarks and practice expectations.”[9]
 If applying for noncore privileges in the Northwest Territories, the number of times the procedure was performed in the previous 36 months and documentation demonstrating additional training are requested; however, it is not evident whether there is a threshold that providers are required to meet.[6]

 Credentialing and privileging in BC